jsummers/imageworsener/readme.txt

    Note that this doesn't necessarily determine the depth used in the output file.
 If the image can be encoded at a smaller depth with no loss of information, IW may choose to do that.
+   If you are writing to a MIFF file, then samples will be written as floating-point numbers, and your options for -depth are 32 and 64.

  -filter <name> (-filterx -filtery -filteralpha)
    The resizing algorithm to use.
 (It would be more accurate if this option